Minx (TV series): Casting

 On September 16, 2020, Ophelia Lovibond was cast in the lead role.
 On December 8, 2020, Idara Victor, Oscar Montoya, Jessica Lowe, Lennon Parham, and Michael Angarano joined the main cast, with Jake Johnson cast in a guest role before being promoted to the main cast.

 Taylor Zakhar Perez was cast as firefighter Shane.
 About the challenges he faced while playing the character, he said, "The biggest thing was grounding him, making him likable, and also playing against the line."

 Filming

 The pilot began filming on December 6, 2020, in Los Angeles.

+Release and streaming

+The first season of Minx aired from March 17 to April 14, 2022 on HBO Max.
+Minx was renewed for a second season in May 2022.
+During the series’ final week of production in December 2022, HBO Max reversed their decision as part of the “cost-cutting tax write-offs” following the merger of Discovery, Inc. and WarnerMedia.
+In January 2023, Starz, the Lionsgate-owned premium network, picked up both the first season and the unaired second season of the period comedy.

+The second season of Minx aired from July 21 to September 8, 2023 on Starz.
+The series was cancelled in January 2024.

+In October 2025, Netflix acquired the license to stream Minx for their U.S. audience starting November 4.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a "Certified Fresh" 97% approval rating with an average rating of 7.8/10, based on 30 critic reviews.
+On the review aggregator website Rotten Tomatoes, the first season holds a 97% approval rating with an average rating of 7.7/10, based on 38 critic reviews.
 The website's critics consensus reads, "The rapport between Ophelia Lovibond and Jake Johnson is the irresistible centerfold of Minx, a bawdy and sharp comedy that merits a full-page spread."
-Metacritic, which uses a weighted average, assigned a score of 77 out of 100 based on 19 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 21 critics, indicating "generally favorable reviews".

+The second season holds an approval rating of 88% with an average rating of 7.4/10, based on 25 critic reviews.
+The website's critics consensus reads, "Still getting great mileage from its marriage of the feminist and the frivolous, Minx's second season is smart, sexy, and fun."
+On Metacritic, the season has received a score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".